unjs/jiti/README.md

 By default (when is `true`), jiti uses `node_modules/.cache/jiti` (if exists) or `{TMP_DIR}/jiti`.

-**Note:** It is recommended to keep this option enabled for better performance.
+**Note:** It is recommended that this option be enabled for better performance.

 ### `moduleCache`